Healthy and Unhealthy Food Worksheet

 - Proteins: Lean protein sources support muscle growth and repair, aid in weight management, and contribute to overall satiety.
 Examples include chicken breast, which provides high-quality protein with low saturated fat, and fish like salmon, which is rich in omega-3 fatty acids for heart health.

-These types of food taste good, but they're not the best for your body.
-Here are the foods to minimize for maintaining your health and wellness:
+These types of food may taste good, but they're not the best for the body.
+Here are the foods to minimize to maintain your client's health and wellness:

 - Sugary snacks: These treats pack a lot of sugar.
 Too much sugar can leave an individual feeling sluggish and contribute to weight gain.
 Think candy bars, pastries, and sweetened cereals.

 - Sugary beverages: Sipping on these sugary drinks can pile on the pounds and lead to a higher risk of diseases like diabetes.
-While soda, energy drinks, and sweetened iced tea can refresh you, especially on hot days, it is best to limit them.
+While soda, energy drinks, and sweetened iced tea can refresh a person, especially on hot days, it is best to limit them.

-- High-sodium foods: Foods high in sodium can send your blood pressure soaring and increase the risk of heart problems.
-Canned soups, processed meats like bacon, and fast food burgers are some of its examples.
+- High-sodium foods: Foods high in sodium can raise blood pressure and increase the risk of heart problems.
+Canned soups, processed meats like bacon, and fast-food burgers are some examples.

 When to use the worksheet

 This worksheet can help gain insights into one's dietary habits.
-Here are five instances when it can be helpful:
+Here are four instances when it can be helpful:

 - Self-assessment: The worksheet can be used to evaluate current eating habits and help individuals reflect on which areas of their diet need improvement.

-- Meal planning: Because the worksheet helps you identify healthy and unhealthy foods, you can adjust your meal planning by incorporating the essential foods into your plate.
+- Meal planning: Because the worksheet helps identify healthy and unhealthy foods, clients can adjust their meal planning by incorporating the essential foods into their plates.

-- Health challenges: During health challenges or wellness programs, utilize the worksheet to track your progress and stay on track with your goals.
+- Health challenges: During health challenges or wellness programs, clients can utilize the worksheet to track their progress and stay on track with their goals.

 - Nutrition education: Teachers and educators can utilize the worksheet in nutrition education programs to teach students about healthy eating habits.